domo4/HexmapGame/README.md

-# HexmapGame
+## HexmapGame
-A simple game that uses hexgrid map
+A simple, turn based, hot-seat game that uses hexgrid map & Dijkstra's algorithm.

-Work in progress
-Currently only fixed-size hexgrid drawing is implemented
+## Technologies
+Project is created with:
+* C#
+* .NET version: 6.0
+* WinForms

+## Setup
+To run this project, you'll need to compile it on your PC.
+You can run it through Visual Studio, the Debug files, or create a publish 'standalone' version.